 Try different hot or cold temperatures to find a method that provides relief.
 You can also alternate between hot and cold for additional relief.
 Start by applying heat or cold for 5 to 10 minutes at moderate temperatures.

-Sometimes you may want a specialist in complementary therapies to help manage pain.
+Sometimes you may want a specialist in supportive and palliative care, pain medicine, and/or integrative/complementary therapies to help manage pain.
 Ask your health care team to recommend a technique or specialist.
 When working with any specialist, make sure they know about the kind of cancer you have and any treatments you are receiving so they can tailor the therapy.

 Try to find a massage therapist who has experience helping people with cancer.
-This is because an understanding of how cancer treatments affect different parts of the body is beneficial.
+This is because an understanding of how cancer treatments affect different parts of the body is beneficial, and they may want to modify the massage technique for safety, such as using less pressure or avoiding certain areas.
 Your caregiver can also do simple massage techniques at home.
 This may include gentle, smooth, circular rubbing of the feet, hands, or back.
 You can also massage yourself by applying light, even pressure to your hands, arms, neck, and forehead.

 Nutrition counseling.
 Cancer and its treatment sometimes cause mouth sores, nausea, or other difficulties with eating well.
 You may not feel like eating the kinds of food you normally enjoy and have trouble getting enough nutrients.